r0nny/refinitiv/README.md

 ## Quickstart

-The easiest way to get started with the GRANDstack Starter is to create a Neo4j Sandbox instance and use the `create-grandstack-app` command line tool.
+The easiest way to get started with the GRANDstack Starter is to create a Neo4j Sandbox instance and run the `npm install` command at both backend and frontend folder.
+Then run `npm start` to spin up both backend and frontend server.

 (If you have a running Neo4j database on localhost via Neo4j Desktop or a Neo4j server installation, change the password in `api/.env`)